 REV - REV is the deviation of the prices of production of the total capitalist revenue from the value.

-SMPC - SMPC is the deviation from its value of the price of production of the part of the surplus value that is realized as means of production and consumption.
+SMPC - SMPC is the deviation of the price of production of the part of the surplus value that is realized as means of production and consumption from its value.

 g is the growth rate from one economic cycle to another in Anwar Shaikh's economic model of proportional growth referred to in the text.